-Highlights of our Fiscal Year 2020 Named Executive Officer Compensation Decisions and the Impact of Company Performance on Compensation.
+Highlights of our Fiscal Year 2021 Named Executive Officer Compensation Decisions and the Impact of Company Performance on Compensation.

-We believe fiscal 2020 compensation appropriately aligned named executive officers' compensation with our corporate performance, with a significant portion of the compensation paid to our named executive officers based on our performance against pre-established corporate financial goals.
-Specifically, 65% of the total direct compensation opportunity for our CEO (base salary, target STI award and LTI awards (with PSUs valued at target, without giving effect to his salary suspension)) was performance-based and not guaranteed, and, on average, the total direct compensation opportunities for our other named executive officers that were performance-based was 55%.
-The charts below show the total direct compensation opportunities provided to our named executive officers for fiscal 2020, as well as the mix between short- and long-term compensation, noting the elements that constitute performance-based compensation.
+We believe fiscal 2021 compensation appropriately aligned our named executive officers' compensation with our corporate performance, with a significant portion of the compensation paid to our named executive officers based on our performance against pre-established corporate financial goals.
+Specifically, 65% of the total direct compensation opportunity for our CEO (base salary, target short-term incentive ("STI") award and long-term incentive ("LTI") awards (with PSUs valued at target)) was performance-based and not guaranteed, and, on average, the percentage of total direct compensation opportunities for our other named executive officers that was performance-based was 56%.
+The charts below show the total direct compensation opportunities provided to our named executive officers for fiscal 2021, as well as the mix between short- and long-term compensation, noting the elements that constitute performance-based compensation.

 Base Salary.
-All of our named executive officers received a base salary increase for calendar 2020 during our annual salary review process that took place in November 2019, with the exception of Mr. Keohane, whose base salary was determined to be competitive by the Committee at that time based on a review of benchmark compensation data and the Committee's targeting strategy for executive compensation (as further described below).
-The increases in the base salaries of our named executive officers other than Mr. Keohane during the annual review process ranged from 3.5% to 10% and were made in recognition of the officers' strong individual performance and leadership, and, in the case of Ms. McLaughlin and Ms. Kalita, to bring their base salaries closer to the market median of the benchmark compensation data used by the Committee, as further described below.
-With these increases, we believe the base salaries of our named executive officers for fiscal 2020 were aligned and consistent with our compensation philosophy, which considers individual performance and leadership, scope of responsibilities, the number of years the executive has held the position, and benchmark compensation data to arrive at a market competitive base level of compensation appropriate for the individual.
-(See pages 43-46 for further details).
+All of our named executive officers received a base salary increase for calendar 2021 during our annual salary review process that took place in November 2020.
+The Compensation Committee approved 3.5% merit-based salary increases for each of our named executive officers for 2021, and market-based adjustments for Mses.
+McLaughlin and Kalita and Mr. Kalkstein, as described further below.
+The increases in the base salaries of our named executive officers during the annual review process ranged from 3.5% (for the merit-based increases) to 15.9% (taking into account the market-based adjustments) and were made in recognition of the officers' strong individual performance and leader-ship, and, in the case of Ms. McLaughlin, Ms. Kalita, and Mr. Kalkstein, to bring their base salaries closer to the market median of the benchmark compensation data used by the Committee, as further described below.
+With these increases, we believe the base salaries of our named executive officers for fiscal 2021 were aligned and consistent with our compensation philosophy, which considers individual performance and leadership, scope of responsibilities, the number of years the executive has held the position, and benchmark compensation data to arrive at a market competitive base level of compensation appropriate for the individual.
+(See pages 45-48 for further details).